 The practical course is offered as an accompanying course to the lectures Robotics I-III.
 Every week, a small team of students will work on solving a given robotics problem.
-The list of topics includes robot modeling and simulation, inverse kinematics, robot programming via statecharts, collision-free motion planning, grasp planning, and robot vision.
+The list of topics includes robot modeling and simulation, inverse kinematics, robot programming via state charts, collision-free motion planning, grasp planning, robot vision and robot learning.